 1. Animals crackers originated in England.
 There they are called animal biscuits.
 They have been made since the 1800s, and after gaining so much popularity over in England, Americans wanted to try them too so bakers started experimenting with their own recipes.
-Try out these other healthy snacks for kids.
+Check out these quirky facts you never knew about the origin of your favorite foods.

 2. There have been 54 different kinds of animals in total.
 The current animals included in every box are tigers, cougars, camels, rhinoceroses, kangaroos, hippopotamuses, bison, lions, hyenas, zebras, elephants, sheep, bears, gorillas, monkeys, seals, and giraffes.